dowely/university-campus/README.md

 # university-campus

-A fictional university campus site, built as a full-stack chalange.
+A fictional university campus site, built as a full-stack challange.

 Stack: